Kansattica/msync/README.md

 ### Get msync

-You can download the latest stable release of `msync` [here](https://github.com/Kansattica/msync/releases) or the Releases tab above.
+You can download the latest stable release of `msync` [here](https://github.com/Kansattica/msync/releases) or the Releases link to the right.

 #### Which release should I download?